Definition of Mentorship: What Is a Mentor and Do You Need One?

 But a mentorship is not just about being told what to do or getting advice about one difficult decision.
 For example, once I had secured my admission to the university of my choice, my mentor advised me to maintain a GPA of 3.50-4.00.
 They told me that this would be important if I wanted to be eligible for a federal work-study position, which would help me find work after graduation.

 All of this was important information that I needed in order to plan several steps ahead in my future—and my mentor had the experience and foresight to help steer me in the right direction.
 Not only that, but knowing where I needed to go in the future and that I had someone helping me get there was highly motivational.

 Ultimately, I got a federal work-study position as a teaching assistant at the Harold Abel School of Psychology at Capella University.
-This part-time employment gave me important real-world experience that was directly related to my field of study, educational psychology with a focus in child and adolescent development.
-It also taught me more about the labor market in the United States and allowed me to earn a little extra money to help pay back my federal loans.
+This part-time employment gave me important real-world experience that was directly related to my field of study (educational psychology with a focus in child and adolescent development).
+It also taught me more about the labor market in the United States.
+Lastly, it allowed me to earn a little extra money to help pay back my federal loans.

-I was very grateful that my mentor helped me embrace these opportunities and believed that I could achieve these steps to success!
+I was very grateful that my mentor helped me embrace these opportunities.
+She believed that I could achieve these steps to success!

 How to Choose a Good Mentor

 Many offices have their own formal systems to identify mentors for their employees and to facilitate a strong mentoring relationship.
 However, if you are building a mentorship on your own, there are several places you might go to seek a mentor.